Skip to main content

 Solr

-Solr exposes Prometheus-format metrics at /solr/admin/metrics?wt=prometheus.
-The OpenTelemetry Collector scrapes this endpoint using the Prometheus receiver, collecting 17+ metrics across JVM heap and GC statistics, HTTP request rates, thread pool activity, and core status.
-This guide configures the receiver, connects to a Solr node, and ships metrics to base14 Scout.
+Solr exposes Prometheus-format metrics natively at /solr/admin/metrics?wt=prometheus, so no exporter sidecar is needed.
+The OpenTelemetry Collector scrapes that endpoint with the prometheus receiver to collect 70+ metrics spanning request throughput and latency, searcher cache hit ratios, JVM heap and GC, indexing backlog, and index and disk capacity from Solr 7.x+.
+This guide configures the receiver, points it at a Solr node, and ships metrics to base14 Scout.

 Prerequisites